-The Echelon Smart Rower is the home fitness brand’s entry-level indoor rowing machine, and is the perfect choice for beginners upwards looking to blend cardio and strength in one targeted workout.
-The Echelon Smart Rower can be used solo or in conjunction with the brand’s home rowing workouts (viewable via a paid-for Echelon United Membership), and is designed to help you build full body strength, week on week.
+The Echelon Row is the home fitness brand’s entry-level indoor rowing machine, and is the perfect choice for beginners upwards looking to blend cardio and strength in one targeted workout.
+Also known as the Echelon Smart Rower and the Echelon Row Connected, this home workout machine can be used solo or in conjunction with the brand’s home rowing workouts (viewable via a paid-for Echelon United Membership), and is designed to help you build full body strength, week on week.

 While the machine itself isn’t eye-wateringly pricey (though you can get non-smart rowers with displays for the same price or less), the monthly cost of an Echelon United Membership drives up the overall cost.
 However, if you’re looking for a well-made rower to become the central piece of your home workout routine, the Echelon Row is hard to ignore.
 Here’s why…